weeaa/jito-go/README.md

 - [x] Geyser

 ## 📡 RPC Methods
-`🤡* methods which are disabled by Jito due to malicious use`
+`🤡* methods which are deprecated by Jito due to malicious use`
 - [x] **Searcher**
   - `SubscribeMempoolAccounts` 🤡
   - `SubscribeMempoolPrograms` 🤡